 When someone who’s lived a long while as a loser-dog [ed.: woman over 40 who has not married] gets married, more than being surrounded by a feeling of safety, she feels an upwelling of emotion like Fukuda Kazuko, thinking, “And with this, my long life on the lam has ended.”

 Some language learners recommend that, when you see a word you don’t know in a language you’re studying, that you underline or mark it for later study.
 It’s the best advice that I never follow.
 Encountering something unknown sends me into the Google pit, and I refuse to crawl out until I feel I’m slightly less ignorant than before I crawled in.
-In this case, this one off-hand metaphor sent me on a day long hunt for anything I could find about Fukuda Kazuko (福田和子).
-What I found was the fascinating story of a woman who nearly got away with murder.

 The Murdered Hostess of Matsuyama (松山ホステス殺害事件)

-In 1982, in the city of Matsuyama in Aichi prefecture, Fukuda, a 31-year-old married mother of four who worked as a hostess at a local cabaret, strangled her co-worker to death in the woman’s own apartment.
+In 1982, in the city of Matsuyama in Ehime prefecture, Fukuda, a 31-year-old married mother of four who worked as a hostess at a local cabaret, strangled her co-worker to death in the woman’s own apartment.
 Police and prosecutors would later contend that Fukuda killed the club’s top-earning hostess to pay off debts to a loan shark that at the time were costing Fukuda¥100,000 (approximately $1,000) every month, and that this crime was cold and calculated.
 Fukuda’s defense team would claim that it was an unplanned murder committed in the heat of the moment.

 Whatever the motive, Fukuda wasn’t prepared to go to jail for her crime — a sentiment that I’m sure most criminals share.
 But Fukuda’s reasons for avoiding the Big House were more tragic than most.